New England Greek–Style Pizza

 FAQ

-Can I prepare the dough ahead of time?
+Can I make the dough ahead?

-Why is the sauce cooked instead of used raw?
+Why is the sauce uncooked?

 Why This Recipe Works